Let’s compare two very different jobs. For simplicity’s sake, we’ll call one Job A and the other Job B.

 B is for Blogger.

-I’m in my thirteenth year working Job A. Counting residency and medical school, which were more difficult and much less lucrative, I’ve been immersed in medicine for over twenty years.
+I worked Job A for 13+ years.
+Counting residency and medical school, which were more difficult and much less lucrative, I was immersed in medicine for over twenty years.

-Job B is more new to me.
-This is my third year as a blogger.
+Job B is newer to me.
+2020 is my fifth year as a blogger.

 While it has been difficult at times, I am proud of the work I’ve done as an anesthesiologist, and it has been a great career to have.

 Now I find myself in an interesting place.
 Having saved and invested a substantial amount of that physician income, the income has become optional.